-If you are new to database creation, or to Microsoft Access, or are self-taught and want to fill in gaps in your basic skills, then please consider DMW's Basic training course.
+If you’re new to database creation, or to Microsoft Access, or are self-taught and want to fill in gaps in your basic skills, then please consider DMW’s Basic training course.

 Courses are delivered on-site, anywhere in the UK, by an experienced presenter who is also a professional database developer.
 You will be able to tap DMW’s knowledge built up over years of creating Microsoft Office-based business solutions for scores of clients across dozens of business sectors.

 Course content is adjusted to suit the sorts of databases you intend to create.

-Why use a database Why a database and not some other program, like a spreadsheet.
+Why use a database Why choose a database and not some other program, like a spreadsheet.
 Many people attending a database course are already using Excel and want to find out under what circumstances Access offers advantages over Excel.

-Terminology Understand database terminology—Access uses the vocabulary of the database developer and therefore you need a grasp of the jargon.
+Terminology Understanding database terminology—Access uses the vocabulary of the database developer and therefore you need a grasp of the jargon.
 For example, what is meant by a “relational database”.

-Planning How to plan for a successful database—there are rules for storing data in a database that should be followed.
+Planning How to plan for a successful database.
+There are rules for storing data in a database that should be followed.
 You need to understand how to apply these to your database before you even start creating it in Access,